If there’s one client enquiry I hear more often than probably any other, it’s metabolic-related.

 Owners and vets now recognise an equine metabolic syndrome (EMS) among horses, symptoms ranging from obesity to chronic laminitis.
 Also known as pre-cushing's, cushingoid, or IR (insulin resistant), the metabolic horse is uncompromisingly carb-intolerant, full stop.
 Which means a lifestyle on grass is the EMS’ horse’s enemy, because grass is carb-rich in what's known as simple sugars, namely fructose, sucrose and glucose.

-Ironically, being grass/carb-intolerant is also the worst prognosis a horse can have, as a horse is evolved to live their life on grass.
-Just not this ridiculously over-rich, over-starched green stuff that we have here in the UK.
+Ironically, being grass/carb-intolerant is also the worst prognosis a horse can have, as a horse is evolved to live their life on grasslands.
+Just not this ridiculously over-rich, over-carb'd green stuff that we have here in the UK.

-What makes it worse is that the equine foregut can’t digest the grass fructans, so they head straight to the hindgut where they ferment, causing the starch/sugar microbes (the bad guys) to go into overdrive, gobbling it up, killing off the beneficial microbes, breaking the cellular integrity of the gut wall, and producing lactic acid.
+What makes it worse is that the equine foregut can’t digest the grass fructans, so they head straight to the hindgut where they ferment, causing the starch/sugar microbes (the bad guys) to go into overdrive, gobbling it up, killing off the beneficial microbes and producing lactic acid, which isn't friendly:

 So what’s this metabolic syndrome all about?